royerlab/ultrack/examples/README.rst

 Ultrack's Usage Examples
 ========================

+Here we provide some examples of how to use Ultrack for cell tracking.

+Some examples are provided as Jupyter notebooks with additional documentation, but we do not recommend using Jupyter notebooks for your day-to-day analysis.

+Other examples as Python scripts can be found in `here <https://github.com/royerlab/ultrack/tree/main/examples>`_.

 Additional packages might be required.
 Therefore, conda environment files are provided, which can be installed using:

 .. code-block:: bash